C241-PS127/Cloud-Computing/README.md

 > Local Configuration
 5. Install dependencies using command `npm install`
-6. Running the server `npm run dev`
+6. Running the server `npm run dev`.

 **or**